redwoodjs/redwood/docs/docs/how-to/oauth.md

     data,
     process.env.SESSION_SECRET
   ).toString()
-  //if you're using dbAuth v7.6.2, you have to change the cookie name.
+  const cookieName = 'session_8911' //if you're using dbAuth v7.6.2, you have to change the cookie name.
 You can comment out the line below and make the next line as comment.
+8911 is the api port.
+You can change it accordingly.
   //return [`${cookieName}=${encrypted}`, ...cookieAttrs].join('; ')
   return [`session=${encrypted}`, ...cookieAttrs].join('; ')
 }